+Based on data provided by Mid American in April 2018 summarizing survey results from 11 HVAC suppliers in Iowa.

 Based on metering of 24 homes with central AC during PY4 and PY5 in Ameren Illinois service territory.

 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
 The average AC load over the PJM peak period (1-5pm, M-F, June through August) is divided by the maximum AC load during the year.